What can we learn from insuring autonomous vehicles?

 There are several key areas where further legislative change is necessary.
 One of these is data sharing which is crucial to enable insurers and OEMs to allocate liability.
 Insurers will only be able to support insurance models for autonomous vehicles if the right data sets are made available to them, and similarly allocation of liability between other stakeholders will only be made possible with appropriate data exchanges to enable accidents to be investigated and proper allocation of liability to be determined.

-Author: Lucy Pegler, Burges Salmon
+Authored by: Lucy Pegler, Burges Salmon

 Back to List